Agustín de Iturbide: Family and early life

 Agustín studied at the Catholic seminary called Colegio de San Nicolás in Valladolid, enrolled in the program for secular officials, though he was not a distinguished student.
 After that, he worked as an overseer at one of his family's haciendas for a short time, discovering he was a very good horseman.

-In his teens, Iturbide entered the royalist army, having been accepted as a criollo.
-He was commissioned as a second lieutenant in the provincial regiment.
+Iturbide entered the royal army in 1805, commissioned as a second lieutenant in the Valladolid regiment of the provincial infantry.
 In 1806, he was promoted to full lieutenant.

 Marriage and family

-In 1805, when he was twenty-two, Iturbide married Ana María Josefa Ramona de Huarte y Muñiz, member of the House of Tagle of the family of the Marquises of Altamira.
+In 1805, when he was twenty-two, Iturbide married Doña Ana María Josefa Ramona de Huarte y Muñiz, member of the House of Tagle of the family of the Marquises of Altamira.
 She came from Valladolid, from a prosperous family of businessmen and landowners.
 She was the daughter of wealthy and powerful noble Isidro de Huarte, governor of the district, and the granddaughter of the Marquis of Altamira.
-With her dowry of 100,000 pesos, the couple bought the Hacienda of Apeo in the small town of Maravatío.
+With her dowry of 100,000 pesos, the couple bought the Hacienda of San José de Apeo in the small town of Maravatío, not far from property owned by Father Miguel Hidalgo, who became leader of the insurgency for independence in 1810.
+Iturbide had a longstanding friendship and had business dealings with the wealthy Mexico City beauty María Ignacia Rodríguez, known as La Güera Rodríguez ("Rodríguez the Fair"), who supported the insurgency for independence.